Allizae/Portfolio/README.md

-# Data Insights into I-Trade Analysis Project
+# Data Insights into Simple Trade Analysis Project
-I-Trade is an e-commerce company that specializes in selling electronic products internationally.
+Simple Trade is an e-commerce company that specializes in selling electronic products internationally.
 This project goes into an analysis for various performance metrics including sales trends, product mix, the loyalty member program, and operational effeciency.

 Tools used for this project: SQL, Excel